KastnerRG/cse160-docs/docs/source/QIDK.rst

 Access QIDK using VSCode (code-server)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Installation:
-    1. Open Termux on your Android device
+    1. Open Termux on your Android device or SSH into your device
     2. Run the following command to install the OpenSSH package: :code:`pkg install tur-repo`
     3. Run the following command to install the OpenSSH package: :code:`pkg install code-server`